Explicitly Quantum-parallel Computation by Displacements: Background

 Since the determinant is invariant under basis rotations, it can be efficiently calculated by diagonalising and taking the product of the eigenvalues.
 The permanent however is not basis invariant, so it has to be calculated in the original basis; the naive formula requires a super-exponentially (factorially) growing number of terms, and finding the exact value of the permanent is known to be \#P hard \cite{Valiant1979PermanentHard}.
 Even approximating the permanent is suspected to be hard \cite{Cai1999PermanentHard,Aaronson2013BosonSampling}.

 While the original Boson sampling formulation is (relatively) simple and elegant, reliably preparing many Fock states with indistinguishable photons is a challenging task.
 An experimentally simpler task is to prepare squeezed quantum vacuum states, with measurements still performed in the Fock basis.
 This paradigm is known as Gaussian Boson sampling.
-Gaussian Boson sampling does not sample from distributions defined by permanents, but rather a related quantity known as a Hafnian\footnote{For traditional Boson sampling, where we can conceptually show how permanents arise in expectation values in a few lines without introducing advanced quantum-optics concepts.
-The equivalent derivation showing the origins of Hafnians in Gaussian Boson sampling is much more involved, we refer the curious reader to \cite{Hamilton2017GBS,Kruse2019GBS} and contained references.} \cite{Hamilton2017GBS,Kruse2019GBS}.
+Gaussian Boson sampling does not sample from distributions defined by permanents, but rather a related quantity known as a Hafnian \cite{footnote6,Hamilton2017GBS,Kruse2019GBS}.
 The computation of a permanent can be reduced to an analogous Hafnian calculation of a larger matrix; therefore, the sampling from a distribution defined in terms of Hafnians inherits the hardness of sampling from distributions defined by permanents.

 While strongly suspected to have a formal quantum advantage (in terms of classical difficulty of the underlying problem), Gaussian Boson sampling does not directly map to optimisation in any known way.
 Gaussian Boson sampling can still be used as a tool for optimisation by using it within variational techniques \cite{bradler2021ORCA,goldsmith2024ORCA_TSP}.
 Conceptually, variational quantum algorithms use a quantum device to sample from a rich and expressive statistical distribution and classically compute the quality of each sample.
 Based on the relative quality of the samples, different parameter updates can be performed to iteratively improve the results.
 A disadvantage of this variational approach is that the problem of interest is never mapped directly to the device.